isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 <u><b>Stage 2</b></u><br>
 Applicants are required to come for an in- person interview and provide samples of student’s past work or performance or perform in front of a panel.

+#### Drama - English

+**D’lite Club (English Drama)**
+* Student leadership opportunities
+* Performance at Arts Extravaganza
+* Script writing workshop
+* Exposure to different theatre forms
+* Performances within and outside of school

+**Selection Criteria:**

+* Demonstrate aptitude and passion in Drama
+* Preferably have represented their primary schools in National/International events (e.g. SYF, competitions etc)
+* Student without any prior experience or formal training in Drama is also encouraged to apply

+**Selection Process:**

+<u><b>Stage 1 (Application)</b></u><br>
+Application will be conducted online.
+Do submit the child's application online through the DSA-Sec portal.

+<u><b>Stage 2</b></u><br>
+Applicants are required to come for an in- person interview and provide samples of student’s past work or performance or perform in front of a panel.

 Please click the link below for PDF version.